-When creating a new page on root level via TYPO3 Backend, a very basic site configuration is generated on the fly.
+When creating a new page on root level via the TYPO3 backend, a very basic site configuration is generated on the fly.
 It prevents immediate errors due to missing configuration and can also serve as a starting point for all further actions.

 Site configuration storage¶

-When creating a new site configuration, a folder in the file system is created located at
+When creating a new site configuration, a folder is created in the file system,

-If you are using a non-Composer based installation, the location is
+If you are using a legacy installation, the location is

 The configuration file¶